erkkip/spaceship-dns-sync/README.md

    docker-compose up -d
    ```

-The `state/` directory will be mounted as a volume to persist the last known IP address across container restarts.

-**Important**: The `state/` directory must exist on the host and be writable.
-The container runs as a non-root user (UID 1000) for security.
+The last known IP address is stored in memory and will be checked on startup.
+No volume mounts are required.

 ## Development